F4c2s0t3/WEBPS3/README.md

 Only Requirements: HEN or CFW in your system PlayStation 3 for install a stores or games in format pkg and others.
 ------------

-Now i answer most asked things:
+Now, I answer most asked things:

-¿How i open this page in my PlayStation 3?
+¿How I open this page in my PlayStation 3?

-Is so very simple!
+It's so very simple!

 1- Open your browser in your PlayStation 3 and press triangle